-Two required BS–N courses have clinical components to further advance the student's knowledge base and skills level.
+Four required BS–N courses have clinical components to further advance the student's knowledge base and skills level.
 Health assessment and promotion across the lifespan (NURS 6413) has a one-credit clinical laboratory component that may be virtual, self-directed, or campus-based.
 Population focused care in the community (NURS 7004) allows the student an opportunity to address clients with special needs or vulnerable populations in the community through a structured, precepted clinical experience.
 Nursing Leadership (NURS 6003) and Capstone (NURS 8013) both include precepted experience.

 PROGRAM STUDENT LEARNING OUTCOMES

-Leadership, management, research, education, and practice opportunities in a variety of healthcare settings and institutions throughout New York State and the U.S.
+Leadership, management, research, education, and practice opportunities in a variety of health care settings and institutions throughout New York State and the U.S.